Websites for Vets

 National Veterans Foundation - Massive list of veteran resources that span across many topics.

 Veteran's Guide to Starting a Small Business - An in-depth guide for veterans who are interested in starting their own business.
-I really liked how it included a huge list of veterans employment and business resources.
+I really liked how it included a huge list of veterans' employment and business resources.

 The above sites were suggested by various veterans organizations, including the VA.
-If you have trouble accessing the URL of a site or are misdirected, please contact our Post 2001 webmaster via email at email address email@example.com or through the Contact Us link at the top of this page.
+If you have trouble accessing the URL of a site or are misdirected, please contact our Post 2001 webmaster via email at the email address firstname.lastname@example.org or through the Contact Us link at the top of this page.